-- a general application (via online system);

-- application fee;

-- CV or resumé;

-- three confidential reference letters (two from academic referees; one may be academic or professional);

-- one official set of all post-secondary academic records in original language and certified translation (or attested, certified copies of originals).
+- a general application (via the online system); - application fee; - CV or resumé; - three confidential reference letters (two from academic referees; the third reference may be academic or professional); - one official set of all post-secondary academic records in original language and certified translation (or attested, certified copies of originals).
 Official, academic records must be received in official university envelopes, sealed, and endorsed by issuing institution;

-- evidence of English proficiency where applicable (TOEFL, IELTS, or MELAB); - a letter of intent describing the applicant's research interests and plans.
+- · evidence of English proficiency, where applicable (per College of Graduate Studies); - a letter of intent describing the applicant's research interests and plans.

-Applicants are expected to contact 2-3 prospective supervisors prior to applying to ascertain availability and potential match.
-Shortlisted candidates will be invited to remote-based interviews as part of the selection process.
+Applicants are encouraged to contact 2-3 prospective supervisors prior to applying to ascertain availability and potential match.
+Shortlisted candidates will be invited to virtual (Zoom) interviews as part of the selection process.